profile picture

 Bio

 I'm a PhD candidate at Carnegie Mellon University specializing in AI ethics: As the tech sector grows and increasingly takes up space in our lives, it's imperative that we question and challenge the effects it has on society at large.
-I'm specifically interested in the impacts AI has on racial and gender minorities and how to mitigate adverse effects.
+I'm specifically interested in the impacts AI has on racial and gender minorities, and how to mitigate its adverse effects.
 My work lies at the intersection of psychology, design, and computer science.
 Previously, I studied usable privacy and security.
 Outside of my research life, I love cooking, playing sports, and relaxing with George (my very fluffy and adorable cat!).

 Project ideas